 Tuesday, September 14, 2021 | 12:00 PM to 1:00 PM

-Join us for a conversation with Thomas Peterffy, chairman and founder of Interactive Brokers Group, Inc., a global electronic brokerage firm with a market capitalization of over $30 billion.
-Mr. Peterffy will be interviewed by CNBC Senior Markets Correspondent Bob Pisani.
+In this program, Thomas Peterffy, chairman and founder of global electronic brokerage firm Interactive Brokers Group, is interviewed by CNBC Senior Markets Correspondent Bob Pisani.

 About the Speakers